Jack Kramer: Amateur player

 The first Grand Slam tournament Kramer entered after the war was the 1946 Wimbledon Championships where he was seeded second but was upset in by Jaroslav Drobný in a five-set fourth round match.
-At the 1946 U.S. Championships he was seeded third but managed to win his first Major singles title after a straight-set victory in the final against Tom Brown, losing just a single set in the tournament.
-He was ranked World No. 1 amateur in 1946 by Pierre Gillou, Harry Hopman and Ned Potter.
+At the 1946 U.S. Championships, he was seeded third but managed to win his first Major singles title after a straight-set victory in the final against Tom Brown, losing just a single set in the tournament.
+He was ranked world no. 1 amateur in 1946 by Pierre Gillou, Harry Hopman and Ned Potter.

-At the 1947 Wimbledon Championships Kramer was seeded first and justified it by winning the title after another straight-sets win against Brown in a final that lasted only 48 minutes.
-At 1947 U.S. Championships number one seed Kramer faced Frank Parker in the final.
+At the 1947 Wimbledon Championships, Kramer was seeded first and justified it by winning the title after another straight-sets win against Brown in a final that lasted only 48 minutes.
+At 1947 U.S. Championships, number one seed Kramer faced Frank Parker in the final.
 Parker won the first two sets as Kramer struggled to find form.
 Then, Kramer "changed suddenly from a stumbling novice to a raging perfectionist" and went on to win in five sets to retain his title.
-Kramer was ranked World No. 1 amateur in 1947 by John Olliff, Pierre Gillou and Ned Potter.
+Kramer was ranked world no. 1 amateur in 1947 by John Olliff, Pierre Gillou and Ned Potter.

 Kramer made his debut for the US Davis Cup team in 1939 in the final of the World Group against Australia.
-Together with Joe Hunt they lost the doubles match against John Bromwich and Adrian Quist.
+He and Joe Hunt lost the doubles match against John Bromwich and Adrian Quist.
 In 1946 and 1947 he was part of the winning US team, defeating Australia in both finals and winning all four of his singles matches.
 After 1947 he became ineligible to play for the Davis Cup on account of becoming a professional player.
 He compiled a Davis Cup match record of seven wins and two losses.